doyindevops/doyindevops/README.md

 - 🔭 I’m currently working on 32 Real-Time Projects

-- 🌱 Currently on ansible-automation
+- 🌱 Currently on ANSIBLE REFACTORING AND STATIC ASSIGNMENTS (IMPORTS AND ROLES)

 -  👯 I’m open to Paid/Unpaid internship